strikerlie/CaptureOneToMany/docs/README.md

     - Supported adjustment in the table below
 * CaptureOneToMany-500-Defilcker.applescript
     - Calculate Lumance value of each image then calculate average value and adjust the different to match Lightness in "DeflickerAdjustment"
+* CaptureOneToMany-510-DefilckerRound2.applescript
+    - Do the same thing as CaptureOneToMany-500-Defilcker.applescript but work on "DeflickerAdjustment2" Layer
+* CaptureOneToMany-995-ResetDefilckerRound2.applescript
+    - Reset "DeflickerAdjustment2" Layer adjustment
 * CaptureOneToMany-996-ResetDefilcker.applescript
     - Reset "DeflickerAdjustment" Layer adjustment
 * CaptureOneToMany-997-ResetDefilckerPoint.applescript